top of page

 A woman looking at her phone while someone steals her wallet out of her purse

-Threat Assessment Certification
+Team Threat Assessment Certification

-Certification is offered through a process wherein the team is given a case with two weeks lead time to create a triage assessment of risk, score the case with a VRA process (e.g., HCR-20, Darkfox, SIVRA-35, WAVR-21, MOSAIC, etc.) and generate a final threat report including mitigation planning that will be submitted to our subject matter experts.
-The case will be scored on a rubric and discussed during the 90-minute zoom discussion.
+Certification is offered through a process wherein the team is given a case with two weeks' lead time to create a triage assessment of risk, score the case with a VRA process (e.g., HCR-20, Darkfox, SIVRA-35, WAVR-21, MOSAIC, etc.), and generate a final threat report including mitigation planning that will be submitted to our subject matter experts.
+The case will be scored on a rubric and discussed during the 90-minute Zoom discussion.

 More details at Threat Page